achille-martin/pyqt-crom/README.md

 - Confirm that the right SDK has been installed and get the API level (in the example, 28)

-Therefore, make sure that in the "SDK Platforms tab", the following is installed: (Android 9.0) Android SDK Platform 28, (Android 9.0) Sources for Android 28
+Therefore, make sure that in the "SDK Platforms tab", the following is installed: (Android 9.0) Android SDK Platform 28, (Android 9.0) Sources for Android 28.
+Remove any additional unneeded package from the list.

 And make sure that in the "SDK Tools tab", the following is installed (you might need to untick Hide Obsolete Packages and tick Show Package Details): (Android SDK Build-Tools 34-rc3) 33.0.2, Android Emulator, Android SDK Platform-tools, Android SDK Tools (Obsolete)